Fast Deep Mixtures of Gaussian Process Experts: Inference

-The MM algorithm iterates between \textbf{clustering} \eqref{eq:cluster_MM} and in parallel \textbf{classification} and \textbf{regression} \eqref{eq:classifyregress_MM}.
-This closely resembles the CCR algorithm recently introduced in \cite{EtienamLaw}.
-The important differences are that 1) CCR is a one pass algorithm that does not iterate between the steps and 2) CCR approximates the clustering in the first step of the MM algorithm by a) re-scaling the data to emphasize the output $y$ in relation to $x$ and b) subsequently applying a fast clustering algorithm, e.g. k-means \cite{hartigan1979} or DB-scan \cite{ester1996}, to jointly cluster the rescaled $(y,x)$.
-We also note that the original formulation of CCR performs an additional clustering step so that the allocation variables used by the regression correspond to the prediction of the classifier; this is equivalent to the clustering step of the MM algorithm in \eqref{eq:cluster_MM} including only the term associated to the gating network.
+The MM algorithm iterates between \textbf{clustering} in \cref{eq:cluster_MM2} and in parallel \textbf{classification} in \cref{eq:classification_MM} and \textbf{regression} in \cref{eq:regress_MM,eq:ftilde_pmean}.
+This closely resembles the CCR algorithm recently introduced in \citep{EtienamLaw}.
+The important differences are that 1) CCR is a one pass algorithm that does not iterate between the steps and 2) CCR approximates the clustering in the first step of the MM algorithm by a) careful re-scaling the data to emphasize the output $y$ in relation to $x$ and b) subsequently applying a fast clustering algorithm, e.g. K-means \citep{hartigan1979}, Gaussian mixture model \citep[GMM,][]{mclachlan1988mixture}, or DB-scan \citep{ester1996}, to jointly cluster the rescaled $(y,x)$.
+We also note that the original formulation of CCR performs an additional clustering step so that the allocation variables used by the regression correspond to the prediction of the classifier; this is equivalent to the clustering step of the MM algorithm in \cref{eq:cluster_MM2} including only the term associated to the gating network.

-This novel connection allows us to view CCR as a fast, one-pass approximation to the MM algorithm for MoEs and therefore construct an ultra-fast approximation of the proposed deep mixture of sparse GP experts based on the CCR algorithm.
+This novel connection sheds light on the MoE model underlying the CCR algorithm and allows us to view CCR as a fast, one-pass approximation to the MM algorithm for MoEs.
+Therefore, we can use CCR to construct a fast approximation of the proposed deep mixture of sparse GP experts.
+Moreover, this connection can be used to obtain a fast approximation to other discriminative MoE architectures.
 As shown in the following section, CCR provides a good, fast approximation for many numerical examples.
 If extra computational resources are available, the CCR solution can be improved through additional MM iterations (i.e. it provides a good initialization for the MM algorithm).
 However, in our examples, we notice that the potential for further improvement is limited.
-We find that MM with random initialization also produces a reasonable estimate for this model after two iterations; we refer to this algorithm as MM2r.
+We find that MM with random initialization can also produce a reasonable estimate in many examples after two iterations; we refer to this algorithm as MM2r.
 It is fast, but we will see that it takes approximately 2-3 times longer than CCR.